1980is/rhcsa-9/LVM.md

 Make sure to use the your vg and lv names.

 ``df -Th`` Verify that you lvm has increased by the size you wanted.

+### Debug

+If you get this error.
+Warning: Not all of the space available to /dev/sda appears to be used, you can fix the GPT to use all of the space (an extra 10485760 blocks) or continue with the current setting?
+Fix/Ignore?

+This is fixed with ``parted -l``